-Since I’m sitting here coughing, and Shana is in the other room coughing, thanks to the “cougher” who sat next to us at the screening of “Deconstructing The White Album”, I thought we might as well do this month’s Tidbits on Coughs!
+Since I’m sitting here coughing, and Shana is in the bedroom coughing, thanks to the “cougher” who sat next to us at the screening of “Deconstructing The White Album” last night, I thought we might as well do this month’s Tidbits on Coughing!

 What remedies do we have for coughing?

 How do you take a coughing case?
 We’ll do that later!
 Only homeopaths will be interested in that; right now, for the people out there who are coughing like we are, please see below: